Aravindrio2/MASTER-SLAVE-PROJECT/README.md

-This is my first Projectssss
+This is my first Project